ibm-cloud-docs/openshift/openshift_health.md

         {: screen}

 3. Optional: Verify that the LogDNA agent was set up successfully.
    1. If you used the console to create the LogDNA logging configuration, log in to your cluster.
-For more information, see [Access your OpenShift cluster](/docs/openshift?topic=openshift-access_cluster)..
+For more information, see [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster)..

    2. Verify that the daemonset for the LogDNA agent was created and all instances are listed as `AVAILABLE`.
       ```